Half a Sixpence (film): Development

 The musical was seen by producer Charles H. Schneer who loved it and acquired the rights.
 He sold these to Paramount.
 In November 1965, Paramount bought the screen rights for $250,000 plus a percentage of the profits.
 They also hired Steele to repeat his stage performance.

-Prior to the film being made, Steele did The Happiest Millionaire for Disney.

 In June 1966, George Sidney signed to direct.
-Steele signed a three picture deal with Paramount.
+Steele signed a three-picture deal with Paramount.

 Steele said: "if this hits I'll carry on the burden of starring in musicals in widescreen and in colour.
 If not I'll retreat to the backwoods and do what I'd as soon do, just quietly act."